 The Community Foundation currently has the following donor-defined funds:

-- The Sam Levine Memorial Fund.
-The fund awards one graduating senior at Oak Park High School $500.00 to help future educational goals.
+- The Sam Levine Memorial Fund awards one graduating senior at Oak Park High School $500.00 to help future educational goals.

-- The Lilian Ross Library Fund.
-The Fund is to be used to support acquisitions for the collections at the Oak Park Public Library, a branch of the Ventura County Library System.
+- The Lilian Ross Library Fund is to be used to support acquisitions for the collections at the Oak Park Public Library, a branch of the Ventura County Library System.

-- The Jim Benton Memorial Scholarship Fund.
-The fund was created to provide financial assistance to one or more Medea Creek Middle School student(s) attending the Washington, DC Spring Break trip and/or one or more Oak Park High School student attending the summer trip to Europe.
+- The Jim Benton Memorial Scholarship Fund was created to provide financial assistance to one or more Medea Creek Middle School student(s) attending the Washington, DC Spring Break trip and/or one or more Oak Park High School student attending the summer trip to Europe.

-- The Brian M Wolverton Memorial Fund.
-Each year the fund will award one or more graduating seniors from the Oak Park Unified School District a sum of money in recognition of the student’s exemplary citizenship and character.
+- The Brian M Wolverton Memorial Fund will award one or more graduating seniors from the Oak Park Unified School District a sum of money in recognition of the student’s exemplary citizenship and character.